![]() |

 "When a violation ... results in damage to an innocent opponent,

-1. if the Director determines that a player chose from among logical alternative actions one that could demonstrably have been suggested over another by his partner's remark, manner, tempo, or the like, he shall award an adjusted score."
+1. if the Director determines that a player chose from among logical alternative actions one that could demonstrably have been suggested over another by his partner's remark, manner, tempo, or the like, he shall award an adjusted score".

 This means that, unless the director judged at the table that no alternative action by east was at all plausible, she was mandated by law to adjust the score.
 That was not done.

-As east took nine tricks in his
+As east took nine tricks in his 2♦ contract, and that result

-result proved better than defending
+proved better than defending 2♣ for a 1-trick set,

-the north-south pair naturally appealed the result.
+the North-South pair naturally appealed the result.
 The committee was

-comprised of a local Unit official, a highly experienced local club director,
+comprised of a local Unit official, a highly experienced local club director, and

-and another highly experienced well-known player.
+another highly experienced well-known player.
 These gentlemen unanimously

 upheld the directors' non-ruling of allowing the score to stand.